 The first and maybe biggest benefit to the Greenstalk garden is price.
 Depending on current sale discounts and if you want 4 tiers or 5 (24 or 30 pockets), you can get your Greenstalk for between $100 and $165.
 That’s quite reasonable!
 (A 3 tier tower is around $100, and you can sign up for their emails to be notified of any sales).
 Plus they just came out with the brand new “Greenstalk Leaf”—instead of 10 inch deep pockets, the Leaf has 7” deep pockets that can be stacked 7 tiers high—For a total 42 pockets that are still great for shallower rooted plants like greens, herbs, lettuce, flowers, etc. (7” and 10” layers can mix and match too!)

-Use my Greenstalk garden coupon code EASYVEGGIES to get $10 off your order.
+Use my Greenstalk garden coupon code EASYVEGGIES to get an extra $10 off your order.

 Keep in mind you may want to purchase extras like a spinner or wheels, or a frost or pest protection cover.
 Good quality potting soil and some fertilizer (organic or otherwise) is a necessity.